YahyaBeguare/DEFI-Smart-Contracts/README.md

 ## Testing

-You can run the complete test suite for the smart contracts using the following commands, and when you run the tests, a gas report will automatically be generated and displayed in the console.
+You can run the complete test suite for the smart contracts using the following commands, and when you run the tests, a gas report will automatically be generated and in the root of the project.
 This report provides detailed insights into the gas consumption of each contract function, helping you optimize for efficiency and cost:

 ### ERC721